Michael Heller (poet)

+Michael D. Heller (born May 11, 1937) is an American poet, essayist and critic.
+Heller himself notes that:

 there is no question that the tenor of contemporary civilization is marked by its uncertainty, its hesitant mood on matters both cultural and political.
 Poetry, ever sensitive to the nuances of its surroundings, must limn or bode forth the environmental conditions out of which it arises.
 That poets, those presumed antennae of the race, might be picking up the signals and putting them somehow into the work seems only too obvious.

-If the concepts of uncertainty, disease, and anomie embody the condition of modernity itself ---as critics have also noted--- they also animate Heller's work.
-Concurrently, various commentators now recognize Heller's contribution to our understanding of how, although the poet embodies the exigencies of modernity, so to the poetic act can become an active shaping force which, through the charged field of poetic language, provides the hope of meaning for both history and experience.